Repetition Improves Language Model Embeddings: Experiments

 \subsection{Massive Text Embedding Benchmark}

-For evaluation, we use the Massive Text Embedding Benchmark (MTEB) \citep{muennighoff2022mteb}.
-For this paper, we focus on the English-language subset of the benchmark.
-MTEB is composed of a collection of 56 datasets that are grouped into different embedding tasks: classification, clustering, pair classification, reranking, retrieval, sentence similarity (STS), and summarization.
-The goal is to construct general purpose embeddings that are useful for solving each of the tasks.
-More information about MTEB is specified in Appendix~\ref{sec:app_mteb}.
+\textbf{MTEB \& MTEB-MINI.} Our main evaluation dataset is the English-language subset of the Massive Text Embedding Benchmark (MTEB) \citep{muennighoff2022mteb}.
+MTEB is a collection of 56 datasets that are grouped into different embedding tasks: classification, clustering, pair classification, reranking, retrieval, sentence similarity (STS), and summarization, with the goal of evaluating embeddings broadly.
+However, as the name suggests, MTEB is \textit{massive}, and requires multiple days to evaluate a 7B-parameter model on 8 A100 GPUs.
+Thus, we adopt a smaller 28-dataset subset of MTEB that spans all categories except summarization, which we call \textit{MTEB-MINI}.
+We provide a detailed description of MTEB and MTEB-MINI in Appendix~\ref{sec:app_mteb}.

-For the fine-tuning setting, we evaluate on the entire English-language subset.
-In the zero-shot setting, for convenience, we only evaluate on a subset of MTEB.
-We describe this subset in Appendix~\ref{sec:app_finetuning}.